Syria willing to suspend Aleppo air strikes for six weeks - U.N.

 | UNITED NATIONS

+Staffan de Mistura told the council he would travel to Syria to discuss it further and gave no indication of when such a suspension might start, said diplomats attending the closed door meeting, who spoke on condition of anonymity.

-De Mistura, who has been working since October on his plan to negotiate "local freezes" that would start with Aleppo, told the Security Council that he had a long meeting with Syrian President Bashar al-Assad during a recent visit to the country, said diplomats.
+De Mistura, who has been working since October on his plan to negotiate "local freezes" that would start with Aleppo, told the 15-member council that he had a long meeting with Syrian President Bashar al-Assad during a visit to the country.

-Aleppo is at the forefront of clashes between pro-government forces and a range of insurgents, including Islamist brigades, al Qaeda's hardline Syria wing Nusra Front and Western-backed units.
+Aleppo is Syria's second city and is at the forefront of clashes between pro-government forces and a range of insurgents, including Islamist brigades, al Qaeda's hardline Syria wing Nusra Front and Western-backed units.

 The Syrian army, backed by allied militia, has captured several villages near Aleppo in battles aimed at encircling the northern city and cutting off insurgent supply lines, a monitoring group said on Tuesday.